 Am I driving illegally if I have a cracked windscreen?

 - In the eyes of the law: yes.
 Under Section 40 of the Road Traffic Act, driving a motor vehicle with a crack or chip in the windscreen constitutes as driving a motor vehicle in a dangerous condition.
+So it’s important you know what do if you have a cracked windscreen.

 - However, technically the placement of the chip in your windscreen affects whether your car is considered roadworthy – if it passes its MOT then the chip is safe and legal to drive with – however you should repair the chip as soon as possible to prevent further damage.